Woman sentenced for killing husband, dismembering body

-AKRON, Ohio — A woman who authorities say killed her husband and dismembered his body has been sentenced to at least 20 years in prison in an Ohio courtroom.
+AKRON, Ohio — A woman who authorities say killed her husband and dismembered his body has been sentenced in an Ohio courtroom to at least 20 years in prison.

 The Akron Beacon Journal reports 50-year-old Marcia Eubank, of Coventry Township, pleaded guilty to murder, tampering with evidence and gross abuse of a corpse charges in December.
 Eubank was sentenced Friday in Akron.